-On October 14, 1908, an oilfield roughneck sent a real photo postcard from Petrolia, Texas, to Lorman, Mississippi with this message:
+On October 14, 1908, an oilfield roughneck sent a real photo postcard from Petrolia, Texas, to Lorman, Mississippi, with this message:

 "This is a picture of the rotary well machine on which I am working.
 Those are the bits marked dady (sic) and baby.
 The large is the one we stidit (sic) with & the small one finishes up the hole.
 P. K."

-If you look closely, you will see the smaller bit, "baby," sitting on top of the large "daddy" bit.
+Looking closely, you will see the smaller bit, "baby," sitting on top of the large "daddy" bit.
 The men have stopped work for a quick snapshot, and you can see both fatigue and pride in their poses.
 We can see the photographer's shadow in the foreground, and the hand tools, the other drill bits, and the rotary rig itself are clearly visible on the wooden rig floor.

 In the scan of the back of the postcard, you can see that Pressley left an oily thumbprint just above the Petrolia cancellation mark.
 Small details like that thumbprint, the lack of hard hats, and the greasy overalls and gloves tell us a lot about a roughneck's job, but they don't convey the cold winters and blazing hot summers of the Texas-Oklahoma border, nor do they tell us of the long hours and the dangers of work on an oil rig.
 In that fall of 1908, I hope P. K. went home with good money in his pocket and to someone he could spend it on.